GigaSpaces-ProfessionalServices/gs-dev-training/README.md

 a.
 Enable transactional support for PaymentFeeder <br />
 1. Add Support for Spring Annotations  (pu.xml)
 2. Add a transaction manager to your space (pu.xml) <br />

 b.
 Make sure every single payment being created and initially
     processed is done under a transaction. <br />
-Search for //TO DO comments <br />
+Search for //TO DO comments. <br />
 Hints:
 Not much editing is required.
 Find the method you need to annotate.